igromanru/HD2-Sneaky-Stuff/README.md

 1. The tool doesn't bypass the nProtect GameGaurd AntiCheat protection!
 It relies on the incompetence of the anti-cheat to protect the process and on the fact that, in the worst-case scenario, it will just close the game if it detects something.
 2. I take no reposibility for any damage to your game or account.
 By using my tools, you accept the risk that even after all this time since release, the developers might change their approach at any moment and start applying penalties to accounts.
 3. Infinite Stratagems with Resupply Pod drops is a very slow way to farm Super Credits.
 There are much better and faster ways to farm with a bypass and cheats from closed/premium communities.
 Just do your own research and don't ask me about it.

+### Detection
+On 03.09.2025 GameGuard added detection for Helldivers 2 Sneaky Stuff and [Helldivers 2 Undetected Features](https://github.com/igromanru/HD2-Undetected-Features).
+Detection appears to be pattern-based and affects versions 1.0 to 1.3.
+After some changes the v1.4 seems to be undetected, but there is a high probability that it will be added to the list in the future.
+That’s the fate of all public cheats.